 By the way, if you’re not sure what the differences are between the various versions of Lightroom then I suggest you read our tutorial Which Lightroom Version Do I Need?

-- Check your computer meets the minimum system requirements to run Lightroom Classic CC.
-The first step, as with any new software, is to check that your computer’s hardware specification is good enough to run Lightroom Classic CC.
+- Check your computer meets the minimum system requirements to run Lightroom Classic.
+The first step, as with any new software, is to check that your computer’s hardware specification is good enough to run Lightroom Classic.
 If you’re using an older version of Lightroom because you have an older computer, you may have to buy a new machine before you upgrade.
 This Adobe help page lists the requirements for Windows and Mac OS computers.

-- Check Lightroom Classic CC works with your operating system.
-If you’re a Mac User, you need El Capitan (OS X 10.11) or later.
-If you’re a Windows PC user then you need Microsoft Windows 7 with Service Pack 1 (64-bit) or later.
-Note that Lightroom Classic CC doesn’t work with 32-bit versions of Windows.
+- Check Lightroom Classic works with your operating system.
+With the November 2019 update if you’re a Mac User, you need El Capitan (OS X 10.13 High Sierra) or later.
+If you’re a Windows PC user then you need Microsoft Windows 7 with Service Pack 1 (64-bit) at the very minimum, and preferably Windows 10 Version 1809 or later.
+Note that Lightroom Classic doesn’t work with 32-bit versions of Windows.

 How to buy the Adobe Creative Cloud Photography plan